 In this article, we’ll explain this form of advertising in full and expound on its benefits.
-Then, we’ll share some of the most poignant, profound advocacy advertising examples to inspire your next campaign!
+Then, we’ll share some of the most poignant and profound advocacy advertising examples to inspire your next campaign!

 What Is Advocacy Advertising?

-Often, nonprofits will be the drivers behind these advertising campaigns, although not exclusively.
-Private groups will also utilize advocacy marketing strategies, because people care more about causes than products.
+Often, nonprofits are the drivers behind these advertising campaigns, although not exclusively.
+Private companies also utilize advocacy marketing strategies, because people care more about causes than products.

 A commercial brand or company that’s paying for advertising – be it a big billboard on a busy four-lane highway or an Internet ad–is trying to attract more buyers to its products and services.

 An advocacy advertisement is not about products or services.
 Rather, it’s about fueling interest and engagement around a particular topic.

 These topics or concepts are often catered toward the public good.
 For instance, an advocacy ad about train or bike safety benefits no one but the person who sees the ad and rides public transportation.

 The ad never sells a bike or a train; it tries to protect public welfare, which is much nobler.
 Advocacy advertising is technically a form of advocacy marketing, but advocacy marketing is somewhat different.